Skip to main content

 Third-party content

-If you embed third-party content (images) in your artefacts, the images have to be attributed with th following informations:
+If you third-party content, e.g. images, graphics, logos in your artifacts or repositories, the images have to be attributed with the following information:

 • Title